Rodlek P.K. Saenchaimuaythaigym: Career

+ONE Championship

 Rodlek made his ONE Championship debut at ONE Championship: Legendary Quest in Shanghai on June 15, 2019.
 In his first ONE fight, he defeated Liam Harrison by unanimous decision.
 He then faced Andrew Miller at ONE Championship: Dawn of Heroes in the Philippines on August 2, 2019, where he knocked out Miller in the third round.

 Rodlek was scheduled to face Chris Shaw at ONE Championship: Fire & Fury on January 31, 2020.
 At Fire & Fury, he was able to knock down Shaw in the final seconds of the third round before claiming the unanimous decision victory.

 Rodlek faced Saemapetch Fairtex in the ONE Bantamweight Muay Thai Tournament semi-final at ONE Championship: No Surrender II on August 14, 2020.
 Despite losing by majority decision, Rodlek advanced to the tournament final when it was revealed that Saemapetch had sustained an injury.

 At ONE Championship: A New Breed on August 28, 2020, Rodlek faced Kulabdam Sor.Jor.Piek-U-Thai in the ONE Bantamweight Muay Thai Tournament final.
 He knocked down Kulabdam twice, once in the second round and another in the third round, to secure the unanimous decision win.
 With the victory, Rodlek will face Nong-O Gaiyanghadao for the ONE Bantamweight Muay Thai World Championship.
 He then challenged Nong-O for the title at ONE Championship: Collision Course on December 18, 2020, losing the bout via third-round knockout.

 In April 2022, Rodlek joined Evolve MMA in Singapore to work as a trainer.